hongmaoxiao/zustand/readme.md

     npm install zustand

 Small, fast and scaleable bearbones state-management solution.
-Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, breaches reconciler boundaries and is cross-platform to boot.
+Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, not context based (no reliance on providers, breaches reconciler boundaries), and is cross-platform to boot.
 Make your paws dirty with a small live demo [here](https://codesandbox.io/s/v8pjv251w7).

 #### Create a store (or multiple, up to you...)

+You could be in global or component scope, manage your store anywhere you want!

 ```jsx
 import create from 'zustand'